RyanScottLewis/rgb_led/Readme.md

 ### Executable

-The executable is a simple `pry` based REPL:
+The executable is a simple `pry` based REPL.
+Note that all usage here is applicable with the "Library" section below as well.

 #### Simple Usage